samiramunir/Relational-Data-Modeling-with-PostgreSQL/README.md

 ### Introduction

 Sparkify is a startup music streaming app.
 The analytics team is interested in analyzing what kind of songs users are listening to and needs a data base designed to allow such analysis with easy queries.
-The data they have resides in two directoreis:
+The data they have resides in two directories:

 1. A directory of JSON logs on user activity on the app
 2. A directory with JSON metadata on the songs in their app

-Project Goals: Build a database with tables designed to optimize queries on song play analysis.
+**Project Goals**: Build a database with tables designed to optimize queries on song play analysis.

-The database was designed in a star schema to allow query efficiency and to simplify actions for busines users.
+**Schema:** The database was designed in a star schema to allow query efficiency and to simplify actions for busines users.

 ### The ETL pipeline: